-Registered Interns are expected to have at least 10 private (not co-therapy) clinical sessions (individual, couples, or family therapy sessions) by the end of 3 months, and to maintain a caseload of at least 10-12 sessions for the remainder of the training.
-Interns may have more private clinical sessions, if desired.
-Interns need a minimum of 350 hours of private (not co-therapy) clinical sessions to satisfy CCG’s Training Program requirements.
+Registered Associates are expected to have at least 10 private (not co-therapy) clinical sessions (individual, couples, or family therapy sessions) by the end of 3 months, and to maintain a caseload of at least 10-12 sessions for the remainder of the training.
+Associates may have more private clinical sessions, if desired.
+Associates need a minimum of 350 hours of private (not co-therapy) clinical sessions to satisfy CCG’s Training Program requirements.

 - Co-therapist with licensed staff in couples and family therapy: You will have the opportunity to do co-therapy with both of your supervisors.
 We find that this mentoring or apprentice-style of training allows training participants to learn and develop new clinical skills rapidly, models a therapist’s creative and intuitive use of Self, as well as demonstrates the incorporation of developmental and attachment-based principles.

 III.
 Writing Case Notes: Approximately 20-60 minutes per client session

 Case notes are typically more extensive at the beginning of training.

 This component provides you with the opportunity to support our Center’s outreach efforts to the community.
 As a nonprofit counseling center, we strive to serve the community by providing sliding-scale, affordable fees to all.
 Community outreach activities include:

 - Community Outreach Meeting: To develop marketing, promotion, networking, and outreach strategies and plans.